 Event view is where the real fun can be had, and where you will find the stream if there is one or the digital interpretation of the game if there isn’t.
 There are a few more stats too and you are kept abreast of the situation with second by second visual updates.
 It can create a surprising level of suspense in all honesty.

 There is also a calendar and results service available as part of the live betting package, but the feature that really deserves some attention is the Bet Booster.
 This tool enables informs the bettor with interesting statistical facts regarding the game in question, then offers the odds relating to those stats below.
 An example might be, "Once tied at the 10th minute, 7 of these last 10 Real Betis's matches resulted with more than 2.5 goals."

 There are one or two features that haven’t been covered in much detail yet but that are worth bringing your attention to and exploring a little further.

-Back to real life sports, and the stats tool is a very useful companion to your betting activity especially if you prefer to trust data and numbers over your gut.
+The stats tool is a very useful companion to your betting activity especially if you prefer to trust data and numbers over your gut.

 Your modern day equivalent to a weekly sport magazine.

 The articles in the blog serve more as betting tips with interesting stats about the teams involved rather than listing articles and opinion pieces.
 That said, they often pose questions as well and are an interesting read.

 You can expect a handful of posts a month, up to ten at most, and it will tend to cover big competitions or fixtures in the betting calendar so it’s a good way of getting ahead of the game as to what is coming up.